28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 Elegance is what cursive is all about!
 Whimsical brush strokes add visual appeal and lots of variety.
 Use elegant fonts to make a statement in logos, headlines, wedding invitations, or other short forms.

 Modern and casual, this script font is striking and flexible in its usage.
 Great for logos and basic designs alike!
-Designed by Fikryal in February 2023.
-Righten elegant cursive font
+Designed by Fikryal, Righten can lean into a classic or cutting-edge feel, making it a versatile font.

 21. Estampa

-No fonts list is complete without something from the mighty Latinotype.
-Here’s Estampa, a recent favorite.Estampa cursive font 2021
+No font list is complete without something from the mighty Latinotype.
+Here’s Estampa, a recent favorite that contrasts both thick and thin lines to make a visually appealing text.

 22. Stonington